ordercloud-api/dotnet-middleware/README.md

 #### Why do I need middleware?

 One major reason is that developers need a secure environement to integrate with other software vendors.
-Building an OrderCloud ecommerce app can systems like ERPs, email automators, shippers, tax calculators, payment processors and others.
+Building an OrderCloud ecommerce app often involves systems like an ERP, email automator, shipper, tax calculator, payment processor and others.
 These integrations are generally built using a handful of middleware patterns - a webhook callback from OrderCloud, a proxy route called from the browser, or a scheduled job.
 Its almost certain your ecommerce solution will require middleware.

 ### [Start an API from Scratch](./Guides/SetupApi.md)